mathigon/textbooks/triangles-and-trigonometry/content.md

     img(src="images/ladder.svg" width=220 height=300)

 ::: column.grow
-Right angles are everywhere, and that is why Pythagoras’ Theorem is so useful.
+Right angles are everywhere, and that’s why Pythagoras’ Theorem is so useful.

 Here you can see a __{.m-red}6m__ long ladder learning on a wall.
 The bottom of the ladder is __{.m-blue}1m__ away from the wall.
 How far does it reach up the